OtherRealms/Shot-Manager-Guide/source/index.rst

 Shot List Editor
 =================
 Not currently in use.
-This is a product of the shotlist data type being a node graph for easy appending and linking.
+This is a product of the Shotlist data type being a node graph for easy appending and linking.
 Features may be developed.
 If this intereferes with hotkeys, the name of the editor can be modified in Addon preferences->Shot Manager as the hotkeys are generated by alphabetical order.